indiana-university/rivet-icons/MIGRATION.md

 }
 ```

-All required styles are now included in the Rivet Icon Element (`<rvt-icon>`).
+However, all required styles are now included in the Rivet Icon Element (`<rvt-icon>`).

+## Removed: `rivet-icons.svg`

+This file was used for the [external SVG symbols](https://github.com/indiana-university/rivet-icons/blob/v2.0.0/README.md#use-external-svg-symbols) option.

+Instead, use the Rivet Icon Element (`<rvt-icon>`).

+## Removed: `rvt-icon-*.svg`

+These SVG files were duplicates of the source files, with a different name.

+Instead, directly refer to the source SVG files in the `src/icons` folder.

+## Removed: `rvt-icon-*.html`

+These HTML files were used to [inline SVG icons](https://github.com/indiana-university/rivet-icons/blob/v2.0.0/README.md#use-inline-svg).

+Instead, use the Rivet Icon Element (`<rvt-icon>`).

-### Removed: Inclusion of the `dist` folder in the repo
+## Removed: `dist`

-The `dist` folder was originally committed to the repository as a way to make it easier for users to see the generated files.
-However, this makes commits larger and obscures meaninful changes to the repo.
+The `dist` folder will no longer be committed to the repo, but it is still included in the npm package.

-Instead, use a service like UNPKG to browse the [Rivet Icons npm package](https://www.unpkg.com/browse/rivet-icons/).
+Instead, browse the [Rivet Icons npm package](https://www.unpkg.com/browse/rivet-icons/) with a service like UNPKG or inspect the installed package in the `node_modules` folder.

+## Removed: `buildIcons()`

+The `buildIcons()` function was used to generate a custom icon set during build time.

+Instead, custom icons sets are now generated during runtime.
+Include only the icons needed by importing their modules (`dist/icons/*.js`).
+Include custom icons by using the new `registerIcon()` function.